Wiki · Concept · Last reviewed June 25, 2026

 Definition

 The summits do not by themselves create binding global law.
-They produce declarations, voluntary commitments, working groups, research reports, institutional networks, and diplomatic pressure.
-Their importance is that they made frontier AI safety a formal object of international governance rather than only a topic for companies, academic labs, or national regulators.
+They produce declarations, voluntary commitments, working groups, expert reports, institute networks, side initiatives, and diplomatic pressure.
+Their importance is that they made frontier AI safety and general-purpose AI governance a visible public object, rather than only a topic for companies, academic labs, standards bodies, or national regulators.

 Summit Timeline

 Bletchley Park, November 2023.
 The inaugural AI Safety Summit produced the Bletchley Declaration, signed by countries including the United States, United Kingdom, China, India, European Union members, Japan, South Korea, Brazil, Nigeria, Rwanda, Saudi Arabia, and others.
-The declaration named frontier AI risks, including misuse, control failures, cybersecurity, biotechnology, disinformation, and potentially catastrophic harm.
+The declaration named frontier AI as a governance category and called for shared scientific understanding, risk-based policies, evaluation tools, safety testing, and public-sector capability.

 Seoul, May 2024.
 The AI Seoul Summit followed up on Bletchley with the Seoul Declaration and Frontier AI Safety Commitments.
 Major developers agreed to publish safety frameworks focused on severe risks before the 2025 France summit.
-The commitments covered risk assessment, red teaming, cybersecurity, model-weight protection, transparency, and content-provenance work.
+The commitments covered risk assessment across the AI lifecycle, explicit thresholds for intolerable risk, red teaming, cybersecurity, model-weight protection, transparency, and content-provenance work.

 San Francisco network convening, November 2024.
 Between the Seoul and Paris summits, the International Network of AI Safety Institutes launched at a technical meeting hosted by the U.S. Departments of Commerce and State.
 Initial members included Australia, Canada, the European Union, France, Japan, Kenya, South Korea, Singapore, the United Kingdom, and the United States.

 Paris, February 2025.
 France and India co-chaired the AI Action Summit in Paris.
-The emphasis broadened from frontier safety to public-interest AI, inclusion, sustainability, open AI ecosystems, labor-market effects, and global governance.
-Its statement described participants from more than 100 countries and set priorities around accessibility, trustworthiness, innovation, work, sustainability, and international cooperation.
+The emphasis broadened from frontier safety to public-interest AI, inclusion, sustainability, open AI ecosystems, labor-market effects, energy, and global governance.
+Its statement described participants from more than 100 countries and listed signatory countries and organizations including the African Union Commission and the European Union.
+Its priorities included AI accessibility, trustworthiness, innovation, future of work, sustainability, and international cooperation.

 Main Outputs

 Scientific reporting.
 The summit process commissioned international scientific reporting on advanced AI safety, chaired by Yoshua Bengio.
-The interim report was delivered around the Seoul summit, and the International AI Safety Report 2025 was published ahead of the Paris summit.
+An interim report appeared around Seoul, the 2025 International AI Safety Report appeared before Paris, and the 2026 report appeared before the India summit.
+The report series is evidence synthesis for policymakers, not a binding policy recommendation.

 Safety institute coordination.
-The International Network of AI Safety Institutes turned summit language into a working technical channel for model testing, risk assessment, synthetic-content research, best practices, and information sharing among public or public-linked AI safety bodies.
+The International Network of AI Safety Institutes turned summit language into a technical channel for model testing, risk assessment, synthetic-content research, best practices, and information sharing among public or public-linked AI safety bodies.
+By 2026, NIST described the network's work in terms of advanced AI measurement, evaluation, and science.

-Broader governance agenda.
-Paris widened the agenda beyond catastrophic frontier risk.
-It brought public-interest AI, digital divides, energy use, labor, human rights, sustainability, market concentration, and developing-country capacity into the same diplomatic frame.
+Broader impact agenda.
+Paris and New Delhi widened the agenda beyond catastrophic frontier risk.
+They brought public-interest AI, digital divides, energy use, labor, human rights, sustainability, market concentration, infrastructure, multilingual access, developing-country capacity, and democratic diffusion into the same diplomatic frame.

 Governance Function